emartineznunez/AutoMeKin/index.md

 4. [Auto installer](#autoinstaller)

 ## 1. Build with `micromamba` <a name="mm"></a>
 This is the recommended option.
+The packages `git` and `curl` must be installed beforehand.

 First, clone the repository: